 Our professors are scholar-practitioners who contribute to the field through supervising, teaching, writing, and research.
 They also maintain clinical practices serving individuals, couples, and families.

-Bethel’s program in San Diego is the only seminary marriage and family therapy program in California currently to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+Bethel’s program in San Diego is the only seminary marriage and family therapy program in California accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 The program fulfills all academic requirements for licensure as a Marriage and Family Therapist in California.